Refers to the financial assets, or resources, that a company has to fund its business operations.

 Consumer Prices Index (CPI)

-An index used to measure inflation, which is the rate of change of prices for a basket of goods and services.
-The contents of the basket are meant to be representative of products and services we typically spend our money on.
+An index used to measure inflation, or the rate at which prices for a basket of goods and services bought by households change.
+The contents of the basket are meant to be representative of products and services consumers typically spend money on, and are updated regularly.

 The borrowing capacity of an individual, company or government.
-More narrowly, the term is often used as a synonym for fixed income securities issued by companies (corporate bonds) and for any type of loan given to a company.
+The term is also used by investors as a synonym for fixed income securities issued by companies (corporate bonds) and for any type of loan given to a company.

 Credit default swaps (CDS)

-An independent assessment of a borrower's ability to repay its debts.
-A high rating indicates that the credit rating agency considers the issuer to be at low risk of default; likewise, a low rating indicates high risk of default.
-Standard & Poor's, Fitch and Moody’s are the three most prominent credit rating agencies.
-Default means that a company or government is unable to meet interest payments or repay the inital investment amount at the end of security's life.
+An assessment by a credit rating agency of a borrower’s ability to repay its debts.
+A high rating indicates that the credit rating agency considers the issuer to be at low risk of non-payment.
+A low rating indicates high risk of non-payment.
+Standard & Poor’s, Fitch and Moody’s are the three most prominent credit rating agencies

 Credit rating agency

-A company that analyses the financial strength of issuers of fixed income securities and attaches a rating to their debt.
-Examples include Standard & Poor's and Moody's.
+A company that analyses the financial strength of issuers of fixed income securities (bonds) and attaches a rating to their debt.
+Examples include Standard & Poor’s, Moody’s and Fitch.

-The process of evaluating a fixed income security, also called a bond, in order to ascertain the ability of the borrower to meet its debt obligations.
-This research seeks to identify the appropriate level of default risk associated with investing in that particular bond.
+The process of evaluating a fixed income security (bond) in order to ascertain the ability of the borrower to meet its debt obligations.
+This research seeks to identify the appropriate level of risk of non-payment associated with investing in that particular bond.

 Risk that a financial obligation will not be paid and a loss will result for the lender.

-The difference between the yield of a corporate bond, a fixed income security issued by a company, and a government bond of the same life span.
-Yield refers to the income received from an investment and is expressed as a percentage of the investment's current market value, and a bond is a fixed income security.
+The difference between the yield of a corporate bond (a fixed income security issued by a company) and a government bond of the same life span.
+Yield refers to the income received from an investment and is expressed as a percentage of the investment’s current market value.